Giovanni Michele Saraceni: Biography

-Saraceni was born in Naples and was a relative of Cardinal Fabio Mignatelli.
+Saraceni was born in Naples and was a relative of Cardinal Fabio Mignanelli.

 He was the archbishop of Acerenza and Matera from 1536.
 On 23 Mar 1536, he was consecrated bishop by Antonio Sanseverino, Archbishop of Taranto, with Lorenzo Santarelli, Bishop of Pult, and Giacomo Ponzetti, Bishop of Molfetta, serving as co-consecrators.
 He was made cardinal on 20 November 1551 by Pope Julius III.

-He took part in revising the acts of the Council of Trent, and in other Papal missions, including investigating the charges against Cardinal Carlo Cafara.
+He took part in revising the acts of the Council of Trent, and in other Papal missions, including investigating the charges against Cardinal Carlo Carafa.

 Cardinal Saraceni died in Rome in 1568.